BCATML's Annual Celebrating Languages Conference

 🧩Pedagogical Data Integrator

-The teacher adjusts their sequences after observing a drop in oral comprehension performance, detected by the AI.
+Concrete Example: Adjusting sequences after observing a drop in oral comprehension detected by AI.

 🛡️Ethical Guardian of Digital Technology

-Role: The teacher ensures the responsible use of AI and data protection.
+Role: Ensure responsible use of AI and data protection.

 🎨Designer of Multimodal Experiences

-The teacher creates a virtual role-playing game where students interact with Francophone avatars in a simulated market.
+Concrete Example: Virtual role-playing game where students interact with Francophone avatars.

 🧭Agent of Pedagogical Governance

-Role: The teacher participates in the co-construction of local educational policies.
+Role: Participate in co-construction of local educational policies.

 🌱Catalyst for Transversal Skills

-The teacher launches an interdisciplinary project where students create a podcast in French on local environmental issues.
+Concrete Example: Interdisciplinary project where students create a French podcast on local issues.

 Key Lessons for Educators